openmc-dev/openmc/docs/source/io_formats/settings.rst

 ---------------------------

-The ``<surf_src_read>`` element specifies a surface source file for OpenMC to read source bank for initializing batches.
+The ``<surf_src_read>`` element specifies a surface source file for OpenMC to read source bank for initializing histories.
 This element has the following attributes/sub-elements:

   :path: